 - Where To Stay In Texas Wine Country

-There are over 1,200 bed & breakfasts, guesthouses, inns, guest ranches and short-term rentals in Fredericksburg and Gillespie County.
-Those lodging options are in addition to the more than 20 hotels and motels in the country.
-For a complete list of all local accommodations, including properties that book independently, search online at VisitFredericksburgTX.com.
+There are nearly 1,500 vacation rentals, B&Bs, guesthouses and inns in Fredericksburg and Gillespie County.
+Those lodging options are in addition to the more than 20 hotels and motels in the county.
+For a complete list of all local accommodations, including properties that book independently, search online.
 You can search by location, price, accessibility, kid and pet-friendly properties, amenities and number of guests that can be accommodated.

 - Texas Wine Country Tours